 Call us romantics, but we still have a soft spot for the fresh pine smell of a live Christmas tree, and we're willing to take it needles and all.
 There may be no better place to secure a Christmas tree in the Badger State than at Cooks' Woods off of Ebenezer Road in Fennimore.
 For a true Wisconsin experience, pick a promising specimen among their field of 7- to 10-year-old trees and cut it yourself.
 You can pick out the helpers – they're the ones in the red down vests.
 But if you know your way better around a keyboard than a log saw, don't be afraid to select one of the pre-cut trees from the barn.

 For some added fun, bring some hot chocolate along, in a thermos, with some cute insulated travel mugs.
 You’ll be able to sip that without worrying about spilling during your Christmas tree outing.

 A little over four miles from Dodgeville is Governor Dodge State Park.
-You won't come across many hikers or campers among its 5,270-acre expanse in mid-winter, but you will find a couple of hardy old-timers trying their luck ice fishing at Cox Valley Lake or Twin Valley Lake wearing nothing more than a flannel shirt over a long underwear shirt and a pair of jeans.
+You won't come across many hikers or campers among its 5,270-acre expanse in mid-winter, but you will find a couple of hardy old-timers trying their luck ice fishing at Cox Valley Lake or Twin Valley Lake wearing nothing more than a men's flannel shirt over a long sleeve and a pair of jeans.
 They claim their toasty hat is the ticket to keeping them warm.
 Even if you don't pick up a rod yourself, you're bound to absorb some tall tales and old-fashioned grit.